databio/bedbase/docs/bedboss/README.md

 </p>

-bedboss is a command-line BED base manager tool and pipelines that manages region set files, calculates statistics for them and enters the results into a BEDbase database.
+A command-line and manager tool for calculating statistics for region set files (BED files) and managing them in the BEDbase database.

-Main features:
+### Main features:

-1) bedmaker - pipeline to convert supported file types into BED format and bigBed format.
+1) **bedmaker** - pipeline to convert supported file types into BED format and bigBed format. </br>
-2) bedqc - pipeline to flag bed files for further evaluation to determine whether they should be included in the downstream analysis.
+2) **bedqc** - pipeline to flag bed files for further evaluation to determine whether they should be included in the downstream analysis. </br>
-3) bedstat - pipeline for obtaining statistics about bed files.
+3) **bedstat** - pipeline for obtaining statistics about bed files. </br>
-4) bedbuncher - pipeline designed to create bedsets (sets of BED files) that will be retrieved from bedbase.
+4) **bedbuncher** - pipeline designed to create bedsets (sets of BED files) that will be retrieved from bedbase. </br>
-5) index - pipeline to create vectors of bedfiles and insert them into vector database for further search.
+5) **index** - pipeline to create vectors of bedfiles and insert them into vector database for further search. </br>
-6) Other delete and update tools that manage bed and bedset files in the BEDbase database.
+6) Other delete and update tools that manage bed and bedset files in the BEDbase database. </br>

 Mainly pipelines are intended to be run from command line but nevertheless, they are also available as a python function, so that user can implement them to his own code (e.g. automatic uploading tools).